openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/hds-hnas-driver.rst

   ``hide and disable access``.

-  Also, in the ``Access Configuration`` set the option ``norootsquash``, e.g. ``"* (rw, norootsquash)"``, so HNAS cinder driver can change the permissions of its volumes.
+  Also, in the ``Access Configuration`` set the option ``norootsquash``, For example, ``"* (rw, norootsquash)"``, so HNAS cinder driver can change the permissions of its volumes.

   In order to use the hardware accelerated features of NFS HNAS, we recommend setting ``max-nfs-version`` to 3.
-Refer to the HNAS command line reference to see how to configure this option.
+Refer to the HNAS command-line reference to see how to configure this option.

 For iSCSI:
   You need to set an iSCSI domain.

-Block storage host requirements
+Block Storage host requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The HNAS driver is supported for Red Hat Enterprise Linux OpenStack Platform,